Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Introduction

 \revb{Although there have been an increasing number of missions to the Moon and studies about it~\cite{Gaddis2023}, the knowledge available about the lunar environment still contains large uncertainty \cite{Cilliers.2020}.
 The effects of this uncertainty on the performance of a plant and its operation have not been discussed enough \cite{Cilliers2023}.} \revb{Therefore,} to examine the performance of these different plant architectures in various conditions, Monte Carlo simulations explicitly address resource and operational uncertainty.
 The results highlight the benefits and drawbacks inherent to each plant design.

 The rest of the paper is organized as follows: Section~\ref{sec:literature} summarizes past studies in hybrid ISRU architectures, mass and power estimation of ISRU systems, and uncertainty related to lunar ISRU highlighting the research gap addressed by this paper.
 Section~\ref{sec:study_approach} introduces the hybrid ISRU production plant concept, including assumptions made and ConOps.
 In Section~\ref{sec:isru_model}, the modeling approach of this work for the mass and power estimations is explained.
 The results of the mass and power estimations are discussed further in Section~\ref{sec:result_deterministic}.
 Section~\ref{sec:uncertainty_in_lunar_isru} introduces the intrinsic uncertainty of the lunar environment and ISRU systems, and its effects on the performance of each ISRU plant operation.
-Section~\ref{sec:discussion} discusses the potential benefits and risks of each plant design as well as critical parameters affecting the performance significantly.
+Section~\ref{sec:discussion} discusses the potential benefits and risks of each plant design as well as \revaa{limitations of this study and directions for future work}.
 Finally, concluding remarks are outlined in Section~\ref{sec:conclusion}.